Springfield pet-eating hoax: Amplification by Republican politicians and right-wing influencers

-The initial claims based on the Facebook post went viral among American far-right, neo-Nazi groups, and popular right-wing Twitter accounts, such as Captive Dreamer, which presented the claims as fact.
+The initial claims based on the Facebook post went viral among American far-right, neo-Nazi groups, and popular right-wing X accounts which presented the claims as fact.
+Captive Dreamer, an account followed by Vance and Musk and described by The Daily Dot as "one of the most popular accounts posting white nationalist content on X", took credit for its spread.
 According to the Media Forensics Hub at Clemson University, the first viral content was a tweet posted on September 6 by the account End Wokeness (linked to alt-right commentator and conspiracy theorist Jack Posobiec), which was viewed millions of times and included a screenshot of the Facebook post, a screenshot of the Reddit photo of the man with the goose, and text linking disappearing "ducks and pets" to 20,000 Haitians "shipped to" Springfield.

 On September 9, JD Vance, a U.S. senator from Ohio and the 2024 Republican nominee for vice president, spread the claim in a tweet while referencing his July 2024 press release, writing: "Months ago, I raised the issue of Haitian illegal immigrants draining social services and generally causing chaos all over Springfield, Ohio.
 Reports now show that people have had their pets abducted and eaten by people who shouldn't be in this country."
 A magazine profile on the Trump campaign later stated that Trump campaign staff member Alex Bruesewitz encouraged Vance to amplify the claim.
 One of Vance's staffers had asked Springfield's city manager Brian Heck about the claim; Heck recalled, "I told him no. There was no verifiable evidence or reports to show this was true.
 I told them these claims were baseless."
 Vance responded to criticism of his post on September 10, writing: "In the last several weeks, my office has received many inquiries from actual residents of Springfield who've said their neighbors' pets or local wildlife were abducted by Haitian migrants.
 It's possible, of course, that all of these rumors will turn out to be false."
 He also encouraged supporters to continue posting and "keep the cat memes flowing".